Are You Afraid of the Dark?: Legacy

 The show became a weekly staple for children and tweens in the 1990s.
-Kids “were old enough to stay up but not old enough to stay out, so [they] spent nearly every Saturday night huddled around television sets with friends or siblings, pretending not to be terrified by that week’s tale.”
-As written by Matt Melis,“But there’s also a lot to admire in the care that went into trying to frighten us.
+Kids "were old enough to stay up but not old enough to stay out, so [they] spent nearly every Saturday night huddled around television sets with friends or siblings, pretending not to be terrified by that week's tale."
+As written by Matt Melis,"But there's also a lot to admire in the care that went into trying to frighten us.
 We saw the protagonists encountering the creepy and supernatural in the same suburban settings we hailed from.
-They were remarkably vulnerable and insecure kids, too, ones with problems we could relate to; they were new kids, outcasts, rival siblings, and children experiencing rough patches like deaths in the family or parents filing for divorce.”Said series co-creator D.J.
-MacHale, “I wanted stories about real kids who were facing challenges that had nothing to do with the supernatural situation they ended up in.”
-He added, “But I'd like to believe that by depicting kids taking charge of difficult situations, it opened up kid-viewers to the idea that they aren't powerless in their own lives.”
+They were remarkably vulnerable and insecure kids, too, ones with problems we could relate to; they were new kids, outcasts, rival siblings, and children experiencing rough patches like deaths in the family or parents filing for divorce."

+Series co-creator D.J.
+MacHale said, "I wanted stories about real kids who were facing challenges that had nothing to do with the supernatural situation they ended up in."
+He added, "But I'd like to believe that by depicting kids taking charge of difficult situations, it opened up kid-viewers to the idea that they aren't powerless in their own lives."
 The show has also been hailed for its diversity in characters and stories.
-“I write about kids who find themselves in challenging situations, and ultimately solve the problems themselves ... no matter their sex, race, or age.
+"I write about kids who find themselves in challenging situations, and ultimately solve the problems themselves ... no matter their sex, race, or age.
 We wanted to depict a wide variety of stories, characters, and situations.
-It was all about diversity,” says MacHale.
-“We didn't play to stereotypes.”
+It was all about diversity," says MacHale.
+"We didn't play to stereotypes."
 The series was nominated for an NAACP Image Award in 1996.
-The show has also been seen as helping to create a generation of feminist horror fans, as it showed kids a world “where girls got to be the imperfect heroes as often as the boys did.”
-According to MacHale, “in the first season alone, half of the scripts focused on female characters and were written by female writers.”
+The show has also been seen as helping to create a generation of feminist horror fans, as it showed kids a world "where girls got to be the imperfect heroes as often as the boys did."
+According to MacHale, "in the first season alone, half of the scripts focused on female characters and were written by female writers."

 Home media

 VHS releases

 Three VHS tapes were released by Sony Wonder.
-Ghostly Tales, which included the episodes "The Tale of the Shiny Red Bicycle" and "The Tale of the Frozen Ghost" plus a bonus "Feel the Fear" music video, was released on March 22, 1994; Nightmare Tales, which included the episodes "The Tale of the Final Wish" and "The Tale of the Dream Machine", was released on May 31, 1994; and The Tale of Cutter's Treasure was released on June 13, 1995.
+Ghostly Tales, which included the episodes "The Tale of the Shiny Red Bicycle" and "The Tale of the Frozen Ghost" plus a bonus "Feel the Fear" music video, was released on March 22, 1994; Nightmare Tales, which included the episodes "The Tale of the Final Wish" and "The Tale of the Dream Machine", was released on May 31, 1994; and The Tale of Cutter's Treasure which included the two part tale and as a bonus a behind-the-scenes look of "The Tale of Cutter's Treasure", was released on June 13, 1995.

 In addition, episodes of the series were included on two compilation tapes of SNICK programming, both of which were released on August 31, 1993; "The Tale of the Lonely Ghost" was included on Nick Snicks Friendship, and "The Tale of the Hungry Hounds" was included on Nick Snicks the Family.